 On this Depth Study day, students will engage with Taronga’s scientists and experts to deepen their understanding of risks threatening wildlife populations and conservation efforts that are trying to protect them.

 Biodiversity is not a luxury – it is a necessity.
 Global trends indicate wildlife population numbers are decreasing dramatically due to natural and human influences.
-Taronga’s Conservation Society is perfectly placed to engage students with depth studies.
+As a conservation society fighting for the survival of wildlife around the world, Taronga is perfectly placed to engage students with depth studies on such topics.

-- Presentations / activities delivered by working scientists, keepers and teachers at the Zoo about human impacts (e.g. habitat loss, marine pollution, introduced species) and efforts to increase population numbers.
+- Presentations and activities delivered by working scientists, keepers and teachers at the Zoo about human impacts (e.g. habitat loss, marine pollution, introduced species) and efforts to increase population numbers

 Knowledge and Understanding: